mlsmall/Deep-Learning-vs-Random-Forest/README.md

 # Tabular Data: Deep Learning vs Random Forest

-This model compares the results of using a deep learning algorithm vs using a random forest algorithm for tabular data.
+This notebook compares the results of using a deep learning algorithm vs using a random forest algorithm for tabular data.
 The deep learning model was built using PyTorch and the fastai library.
 The data comes from a Kaggle competition called [House Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
 The goal is to predict the price of a house given the characteristics in the dataset.

 The metric used for the error was the root mean squared percentage error (RMSPE).